 5. Choose to reuse

-According to our research, 34% of Londoners are more likely to see someone again if they used a reusable mug, and 39% said the same about a reusable bottle.
+According to our research, 39% of Londoners are more likely to see someone again if they used a reusable bottle.

-The act of reusing, rather than throwing away, shows consideration for the environment which is attractive to potential partners.
+Along with reducing the waste produced and recycling everything that can be recycled, the act of reusing, rather than throwing away, shows consideration for the environment, which is attractive to potential partners.